RMNorbert/Dentocrates/README.md

 ---
 #### 3. Set up the necessary environment variables and configure the database connection details.
    Update the configuration files with the appropriate values.

+   ---
+  - #### **Without using Docker:**

   - **3.1, Configuration for database connection:**

-     - Located in ```dentocrates/src/main/resources/application.yml```, the following variables have to be updated according to your Postgresql user: **username , password**.
+     - Located in ```dentocrates/src/main/resources/application.yml```, the following environment variables have to be created or updated according to your Postgresql user: **url,username , password**.

+       To run Dentocrates without using Docker you can use:
+       ```
+       url:jdbc:postgresql://localhost:5432/dentocrates
+       ```

   - **3.2, Other environment variables to update** before running the application:

+     - **3.2.1, Other environment variables:**
+        - CHAT_URL : This variable used in the post request to the chatbot : ```http://127.0.0.1:5000/predict```

+        - REDIRECT_URI: This variable used during OAUTH: ``` http://localhost:3000/login/oauth2/code/ ```

+        - OAUTH_SECRET and the OAUTH_ID: created for the oauth login, update it according to the related credentials

+        - SECRET : This variable have to be created for the JWT related key creation

+        - SENDER_USERNAME: have to be created to use the email related services, update it according to the email you whish to use

-     - **3.2.1, In case of using the application-lifecycle.sh** to run the application, the variables in the application-lifecycle.sh file have to be updated.
+     - **3.2.2, In case of using the application-lifecycle.sh** to run the application, the variables in the application-lifecycle.sh file have to be updated.
 The sh file is located in:
        ```dentocrates/```

+---
-     - **3.2.2, In case of using the docker commpose file** to run the application, all the dentocrates service environment variables in the docker commpose file have to be updated, the file               located in: ```dentocrates/``` , and replace the datasource url in the application.yml located in :```dentocrates/src/main/resources```  with the following url :
+  - #### **In case of using Docker:**

+  - **3.1, Using the docker commpose file** to run the application, the postgres and dentocrates service environment variables in the docker commpose file have to be updated, the file

+    located in:
      ```
-       jdbc:postgresql://postgres:5432/dentocrates
+      dentocrates/
      ```

-     - **3.2.3, In other case:**
-       - SECRET : This variable have to be created for the JWT related key creation, it is located in:
-         ```dentocrates/src/main/java/com.rmnnorber.dentocrates/service/JwtService```

-        - OAUTH_SECRET and the OAUTH_ID: created for the oauth login, update it according to the related credentials, it is located in : ```dentocrates/src/main/java/com.rmnnorber.dentocrates/security/config/SecurityConfiguration```

-         - SENDER_USERNAME: have to be created to use the email related services, update it according to the email you whish to use, it is located in : ```dentocrates/src/main/java/com.rmnnorber.dentocrates/service/GMailerService```

 ---
 ### 4. Build and run the project:
    Dentocrates can be built and run using your preferred development environment or command-line tools.
 Here are a few options: